bacnh85/docker-rttys/README.md

 - Port 5912: listening to `rtty` client.
 This port should be exposed outside of your network to let clients connect to.
 - Port 5913: web interface port where use can do remote to client.
 This should be routed via Nginx proxy if you want to login to domain.

+## Environment

+- RTTYS_USERNAME: username to login RTTYS web
+- RTTYS_PASSWORD: password of `RTTYS_USERNAME` user
+- RTTYS_TOKEN: RTTYS token - client needs to have this token, in order to connect to RTTYS.

 ## Usage

 Docker-compose file: